 My name is Johanna and I am a PhD Candidate in the Food Policy and Applied Nutrition (FPAN) program.

 I was born and raised in Honduras and came to the United States after high school to pursue higher education.
 Prior to joining the Tufts community I received a Bachelor of Arts in Health Sciences at Rice University, and in 2011, I completed my Masters degree in Public Health Sciences with a specialization in health economics and health promotion at Karolinska Institute in Stockholm, Sweden.

 While in college, I interned at Plan International and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in El Salvador, where I solidified my desire to pursue a career in public health policy and nutrition research.
 My involvement in these projects provided me with a great deal of substantive knowledge in the area of food security interventions, and these experiences were instrumental in developing my interest in program design and evaluation.
 After graduation, I worked as a research assistant at the USDA/ARS Children’s Nutrition Research Center (CNRC).
 In this capacity, I worked closely with two research projects – the Healthy Kids Houston Program and the Walking School Bus program.
 While in Sweden, it became clear I was interested in participating in social change, specifically in the field of nutrition, and I am confident that my doctoral training will prepare me to make significant contributions to the nutrition field by using high-quality research to improve the health and nutritional status of underserved populations.

-My research interests include maternal and child health, food safety, nutrition and food security interventions, program planning, monitoring, evaluation and cost-effectiveness analysis.
+My research interests include food safety, stunting, food access, maternal and child health, nutrition and food security interventions, and program design.